dackst/nayuta/readme.md

 ## How do I use the files in this repo?

-This repository contains modifications of [flame's tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) for modifying the text and images in Nayuta no Kiseki, as well as modifications of the original project's English text and images.
+This repository contains modifications of [flame's 2017 tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) for modifying the text and images in Nayuta no Kiseki, as well as modifications of the English text and images dumped from version 4.15 of original project from 2016.

-The original tools require Windows and Python 3.
-They seem to ["work"](./notes.md#why-not-just-use-flames-tools-directly) just as well in Wine if you install a Windows version of Python in a wineprefix.
-With the changes made in this repo, all of the non-working parts of the released versions of the tools should be fixed.
-Also, the Python scripts for the dumping and inserting of binary files no longer require Windows or Wine, but the beginning extraction step and the final rebuilding step still do.
+The original tools require a Windows installation of Python 3 to ["work"](./notes.md#why-not-just-use-flames-tools-directly).
+With the changes made in this repo, all of the non-working parts of these tools should be fixed.
+Also, the Python scripts for the dumping and inserting of binary files no longer require a Windows-based version of Python, but the beginning extraction/setup scripts and the final rebuilding scripts still do.

 You should have access to a clean Nayuta no Kiseki iso.

-1. Download and extract [flame's 2017 tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) and paste the [contents of this repository](https://github.com/dackst/nayuta/archive/master.zip) into the extracted tools.
+1. Download and extract [the original tools](https://heroesoflegend.org/forums/viewtopic.php?f=22&t=340) and paste the [contents of this repository](https://github.com/dackst/nayuta/archive/master.zip) into the extracted folder.
 Overwrite files if necessary.
 2. Set up an environment with a clean Japanese iso (Step 1 in the readme.txt included with the tools):
     1. Drag your iso over `_extract_new.bat`, or run `python extract.py nayuta.iso ISO`, where `nayuta.iso` is the name of your file.
     2. Run `setup.py`